AneekRahman/jstyling/docs/index.md

 # What is this?

-#### You won't ever need a CSS file every again!
-Why not just do everything in JavaScript!
+<b>You won't ever need a CSS file every again!
+Why not just do everything in JavaScript!</b>

 This is a library which can do Styling totally inside of JavaScript.